sejungkwak/work-time/README.md

 - Calendar

-    As the calendar was embedded in the `html` file, the page needs to be reloaded to see the updated calendar by default.
+    As the calendar was embedded in the HTML file, the page needs to be reloaded to see the updated calendar by default.
 For a better user experience, I added some JavaScript code to auto-refresh every 20 seconds.
 However, when the calendar refreshes it is noticeable and a user cannot hold another month for more than 20 seconds.
 It would be better if the calendar event displays as the admin approves a request without refreshing it.

 [Back To **Table of Contents**](#table-of-contents)